 Conscious design is ethical, sustainable, organic, animal-friendly, or vegan.
 It is the idea of caring about where your fashion comes from, how much energy and resources went into them, and who made them.
 It's a process of respecting the planet and all those involved in creating said fashion.
 Yes, it's true that it's easier said than done; however, as we know from watching many brands achieve a conscious design goal, it is not impossible.
 The more companies, brands, and consumers start looking at the world (and design) more consciously, the better off our planet will be.

-Author of the book "Conscious Design," Ian Peterman says there are four pillars of conscious design:
+Author of the book "Conscious Design," Ian Peterman says there are five pillars of conscious design:

 1. Observation